RCalosena/Cataclysmus/README.md

 # The-Cataclysm
-Source code of the survival modpack (The Cataclysm).
+Source code of the survival modpack (-The Cataclysm-).

 The Cataclysm is an intense survival pack that combines the best features from various video game genres like Horror, RPG, Roguelikes, PVP-focused games, and story-focused games.
 It aims to create a unique and immersive experience that doesn't lose its appeal as you progress, and also, it's not solely focused on ultra-realistic survival elements but instead emphasizes mechanics that remain and work together to offer something distinct.